-Exams are specific to each required discipline (Internal Medicine - Hospital Based, Emergency Medicine, Primary Care, Surgery, Women's Health, Behavioral Medicine, and Pediatrics).
-PAEA developled topic lists are provided on D2L to help guide studying and exam preparation.
+PAEA-developed topic lists are provided on D2L to help guide studying and exam preparation.
 Students are encouraged to review didactic materials, recommended texts, as well as PANCE study materials to prepare for EOR exams.
-Questions are PANCE style questions to challenge the student in preparing for the NCCPA national board exam.
-The PANCE blueprint is utilized to develop EOR exams that are consistent in topics, systems areas, and task areas.
-The PANCE blueprint can also be found on the D2L clerkship course site.
+Questions are in a PANCE-style multiple-choice format that challenges the student to prepare for the NCCPA national board exam.